When was the last time you subscribed to an online magazine though you were not planning to do so?

 They display the CTA buttons in the footer of all their pages.
 It shows clear communication to contact them by email or phone OR download their brochure if you want to find out more before getting in touch with the company.

 Where CTA is your Next Step

-In case of blogs or lengthy texts shared on the website, people do not display the whole chunk at one go.
+In the case of blogs or lengthy texts shared on the website, people do not display the whole chunk in one go.
 So, the Read More or Know More buttons at the end of the text guide the reader to the next page.
 Moreover, it helps to raise curiosity and interest in the article.

-Also, the home page remains free of clutter and drives traffic to the blog page.
-For instance, the homepage of Philips India.
+Also, the home page remains free of clutter and drives traffic to the blog page—for instance, the homepage of Philips India.

 Avoid CTA Overloading